IBM-Cloud/arch-hybrid-data-carcare/README.md

 * npm start
 * the /data directory on your computer will need to be writeable
 * check out bin/www.js it will indicate what the port# is.
 Currently it is http:localhost:80.
 You can visit this in a browser.
 See the curl examples below.
+* the /api/obj/... object storage requires credential configuration when run locally.
+See OSV2 below.

 ## UI

+* **NOTE - additonal configuration for Object Storage (OSV2) and On Premise is required (see below)**.
+Volumes work with no additional configuration.
-* Allows upload of a file to Object Storage, On Premise, and Volume on Disk
+* Allows upload of a file to Volume on disk, Object Storage,  and On Premise
-* On page load the list of files in Object Storage, On Premise, and Volume on Disk are displayed
+* On page load the list of files in Volume on disk, Object Storage and  On Premise are displayed

 ## test suite